 This is a common fallacy, which perhaps merits its own category.
 The fallacy happens when we accept, or fail to accept, a claim simply because it would be pleasant or unpleasant if it were true.
 Many self-help books commit this fallacy.
 One common theme that runs through self help is the idea that you can “be whatever you want to be.”
 This may prompt you to believe that you can be a basketball star, even if you are under 5 feet tall.
 Probably the most common example of wishful thinking is believing in an all-loving God because it is more pleasant to think that such a God is watching over you.
 This isn’t to say that people don’t believe in God for other legitimate reasons.

 The argument from pity is a fallacy where we feel pity for someone, but as a result we are driven to some conclusion on an unrelated matter.
 Professors, naturally, get this all the time.
 For example, at the end of the semester students will often email me to say that they need an A to get into some internship, or some program.
 The expectation is that I will feel pity for them, then give them the A. The problem is that there are clear requirements for earning an A, and a student must meet those requirements to get it.
-The fact that I might feel pity on a student does not change the fact that he or she didn’t meet the requirements.
-(For the record, I do sometimes bump a student’s grade up, but this is based on considerations unrelated to pity.)
+The fact that I might feel pity for a student does not change the fact that he or she didn’t meet the requirements.

 This fallacy is exactly what is sounds like, and is derived from the teacher’s pet stereotype.
 When someone praises someone else to substitute for the truth of a claim, they are committing the apple polishing fallacy.
 A more base way to say it is “ass kissing.”
 If a student tells me how great a teacher I am, and I let this influence the grade I give him, then I have committed the apple-polishing fallacy.
 A student’s accomplishments in the class should speak for themselves.